 Hinokuni-go Bus runs on every 10-15 min from Kumamoto City to Fukuoka (Hakata & Tenjin).
 And an hourly bus runs form Kumamoto – Fukuoka Airport (which does not go to Hakata / Tenjin).
 The total distance is around 110 km which takes around 2 hours.

-Fare: It varies if you buy online or from ticket counter.
+Fare: It varies if you buy one-way or more than 2 tickets 1800 Yen ～

 If you are tired with your daily life, then you must visit Kumamoto to relax in natural hot-spring, enjoy Dolphins, out-door activity in Mount Aso.

-It’s worth while to stay their at-least 1-night in Kurokawa, 1-night in Aso, 1-night in Amakusa.
+It’s worthy to stay there at-least 1-night in Kurokawa, 1-night in Aso, 1-night in Amakusa.
 Other options are stay 2-nights in Kumamoto , then do same day sightseeing of Amakusa as well as Mt.
 Aso.

 Hope it will help you in traveling Kumamoto and how to enjoy there!
 Have a nice journey!